nuuuwan/news_lk3_data/README.md

 *2024-03-28 15:50:00* · [`adaderanalk`](https://www.adaderana.lk/news/98265/keheliya-rambukwella-further-remanded) · `en`

-The nine accused including former Health Minister Keheliya Rambukwella have been further remanded until April 08 in connection with the substandard human intravenous immunoglobulin (IVIG) vials procurement scandal.
+Former Health Minister Keheliya Rambukwella has been further remanded until April 08 in connection the substandard human intravenous immunoglobulin (IVIG) vials procurement scandal.

-◼️
+He was produced before the Maligakanda Magistrate’s Court on Thursday afternoon (March 28).

+The other accused in the case are former Health Secretary Janaka Chandragupta, Additional Health Secretary Dr. Saman Ratnayake, Director of the Medical Supplies Division (MSD) Kapila Wickremenayake, Deputy Director of MSD Thusitha Sudarshana, Assistant MSD Director Devashantha Soloman, MSD Accountant (Supplies) Neran Dhananjaya, MSD Stock Controller Sujith Kumara and the owner of the company which is said to have supplied the substandard batch of IVIG vials.

+The Criminal Investigation Department (CID) arrested Rambukwella on 02 February over his alleged complicity in the procurement of substandard IVIG vials.

+...

 [Data](articles/a2c6155d.json)